decatur/gridchen/README.md

 Tested only with Chrome Version 71.0

 # API Design

-We use the JavaScript API for Office if possible, for example [Excel.Range](https://docs.microsoft.com/en-us/javascript/api/excel/excel.range).
+We tries to emulate the structure of the JavaScript API for Office, for example [Excel.Range](https://docs.microsoft.com/en-us/javascript/api/excel/excel.range).

 # Test Plan